 The death occurred on of Reginald John Vandenbergh, following a short illness, aged 57.
 A popular and greatly respected supervisory Sergeant, his untimely passing shocked not only members of the A.F.P. but the Canberra community.
 Affectionately known as ‘Vandy’, he was born at Picton, N.S.W. on 13 September 1922.
 On leaving school he held various positions as a shop assistant prior to enlisting in the A.I.F. during World War II.
 He served as a medical orderly in the Middle East (Palestine) and returned us a gunner, to serve in the South West Pacific Campaign.
 In.
 1953 he joined the Peace Officer Guard and served a one year period in South Australia and in 1955 transferred back to the A.C.T.
 District.
 When Compol was formed in 1960 he transferred to it with the rank of Senior Constable.
 In 1964 ‘Vandy’ led the advance party of Australian Police to Cyprus (U.N.F.I.C.Y.P.) and remained with the first contingent until May 1965.
 During 1966-68 he served in Victoria District and was attached to special duties at Timbertop during the stay of H.R.H.
 Prince Charles.
 ‘Vandy’ was posted to Moscow from July 1973 to July 1975 and then to Warsaw from 1976 until August 1978.
 On his return he held the position of Supervisory Senior Sergeant in the Duty Room at A.C.T.
 District Headquarters.
 He was accorded a police funeral which was attended by many of his colleagues.
 He is survived by his wife Norma and son Russell.
 For his service he was the recipient of three commendations by former A.C.T.
 Police Commissioners and following twenty-six years in the Police Force received a bar to his National Medal.

 Peter was born on 20 January 1946 and he died in Canberra aged died aged 58 years.
 Peter joined the Australian Capital Territory Police on 23 January 1978 (badge number 892) and graduated Dux of his class.
 He served in Community Policing and then transferred into the ACT Fraud Squad and in 1984 received his Detective Designation.
 In 1985 he requested a transfer to the newly formed National Criminal Investigation Branch (NCIB) and in 1989 was promoted to Det Superintendent, NCIB.
 In August 1991 he headed up the AFP/Australian Securities Commission multi-disciplinary task force investigation into Bond Corporation in Perth.
 In 1994 he was awarded the National Medal in recognition of his contribution to the Australian Community thru his management of complex investigations.
 In 1995 he was promoted to Commander and transferred to Melbourne office, responsible for all operational activity undertaken by the AFP in Victoria, Tasmania and SA.
 In 1998 he was transferred to what was the Internal Security and Audit Division in Canberra and in 2000 was appointed Director of MOSC.
 He lived the AFP values and was a true mentor and friend to many.
 His ability to build team spirit was amazing and so many people still comment that he was the best boss they ever worked for.
 On 30 September 2004, Peter was awarded the Australian Police Medal; which was subsequently promulgated in the Australia Day 2005 Honours List on 26th of January, 2005.

 Mr FOWLER was born on 2 May 1941 passed away aged 77 years.
-Mr FOWLER joined the Commonwealth Police on the 23 February 1976 and transitioned to Australian Federal Police on Foundation Day.
+Mr FOWLER joined the Commonwealth Police on the 23 February 1976 and transitioned to Australian Federal Police on Foundation Day, 19 October 1979.
 Mr FOWLER predominantly worked in the Northern Region Intelligence sections and deployed to Bougainville PNG and East Timor.
 Mr FOWLER retired from the Australian Federal Police in Brisbane on 13 June 2005.
 For his/her service Mr FOWLER was awarded: